Milan–Cortina 2026: How Italy Is Redefining the Economics and Sustainability of the Winter Olympics

 3.1 Milan and Cortina Focus

-The dual-host model – urban Milan and alpine Cortina d’Ampezzo – is a strategic design choice.
-Milan embodies finance, fashion, and technology; Cortina represents Italy’s winter heritage and natural landscape.
-This combination allows for balanced branding: urban growth meets alpine authenticity.
+The dual-host model – urban Milan and alpine Cortina d’Ampezzo – is a strategic choice.
+Milan embodies finance, fashion, and technology; Cortina represents Italy’s winter heritage and Dolomite landscapes.
+Additional clusters such as Bormio/Livigno, Anterselva and Verona extend the tourism footprint across northern Italy.
+The aim is to balance metropolitan branding with alpine authenticity and to distribute visitor flows more evenly across regions.

 3.2 Long-Term Tourism Forecasts

-Long-term projections by ISTAT and the Bank of Italy suggest that the 2026 Winter Olympics will consolidate Italy’s position as one of Europe’s top leisure destinations.
-The gains are expected to extend well beyond the alpine regions, reaching cultural and coastal tourism sectors.
+Long-term projections by institutions such as ISTAT, the Bank of Italy and regional research centres suggest that the 2026 Winter Olympics could consolidate Italy’s position among Europe’s leading leisure destinations.
+The expected benefits range from higher overnight stays in the Alps to increased cultural tourism in cities connected to Games-related marketing.

 4. Sustainability and Environmental Management